fuzz-productions/iOSPlaybook/error_handling.md

 <details><summary>Recommendations</summary><p>

-Error handling is highly contextual, and therefore no set protocol for error handling across projects is currently set.
-However, here are some thoughts on the matter.
+Error handling is highly contextual, and therefore setting a protocol for error handling across projects is not ideal.
+However, here are some suggestions.

 - Error Structure